Kumykia: Northern Kumykia

-Northern, or Zasulak (beyond-Sulak) Kumykia is located in the Terek-Sulak interfluve, covering Kumyk Plain & some of the adjacent territories.
+Northern, or Zasulak (beyond-Sulak) Kumykia is located in the Terek-Sulak interfluve, covering Kumyk Plain and some of the adjacent territories.
 It gained a significant role, independently of Shamkalate, with the rise of Sultan Mahmud of Endirey, member of the Shamkhal's house, who created Endirey principality (Endirey biylik), and who united numerous local peoples around the Kumyks in the fight against Russian expansion, which after the Battle of Karaman stopped, according to Karamzin, Russia's expansion in the Caucasus for more than a hundred years.

 Apart from Endirey, other formations in the Zasulak Kumykia were the Aksay (Yaxsay biylik) and Kostek (Köstek biylik) principalities.
 The possessions of the Zasulak Shamklalian princes included such areas as Kachkalyk, Aukh and Salatavia.
 Kumyk princes settled some neighboring peoples, such as Chechens, in Zasulak Kumykia for the acceptance of certain obligations, including converting to Islam.